SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 {{< c8y-admon-info>}}

-If you entered a [default value](/dtm/asset-types/#default-value) beforehand, it needs to be lesser than or equal to the **Maximum** entered here.
+If you entered a [default value](/dtm/asset-types/#default-value) beforehand, it must be lesser than or equal to the **Maximum** entered here.
 By default, this box is not checked.

 {{< /c8y-admon-info>}}